 2018 Daniela Amoakohene Deny.
 Access limited to the Smith College community and other researchers while on campus.
 Smith College community members also may access from off-campus using a Smith College log-in.
 Other off-campus researchers may request a copy through Interlibrary Loan for personal use.

 Deny, Daniela Amoakohene, "Characterization of proteins engineered to bind mesothelin for targeted cancer therapy" (2018).
-Theses, Dissertations, and Projects.
-2002.
+Honors Project, Smith College, Northampton, MA.

 Off Campus Download